 Did you know that if you switch to a new phone provider, you can still carry over your old number with you?
 There have actually been laws in place to protect your right to do exactly this since 2004.

-While many of us have likely experienced the temptation to at least consider switching over to a new provider for reasons ranging from customer service issues to better pricing, the thought of getting a new number after everyone has had it for fifteen years is almost unbearable.
+Many of us have likely experienced the temptation to at least consider switching over to a new provider for reasons ranging from switching to a remote working model or the need for better support, the thought of getting a new number after everyone has had it for fifteen years is almost unbearable.
 The ability to port your number to a new provider is the best solution for most people in this situation.

 There are plenty of reasons you want to keep the same number, after all, especially if it’s a business number that your customers use to get in touch.
 The last thing you need is to lose clients because they didn’t get the message about your new digits.